 The financial report is designed to provide a general overview of the Authority's finances for all those who have an interest in its finances.
-Questions concerning any of the information presented in this report or requests for additional financial information should be addressed to the Authority's office at P.O.
-Box 27908, Raleigh, NC 27611-7908.
+Questions concerning any of the information presented in this report or requests for additional financial information should be addressed to the North Carolina Agricultural Finance Authority at P.O.
+Box 27908, Raleigh, North Carolina 27611-7908.